-- The Responsible Pet Ownership By-law requires that every cat six months of age or older must be licensed and must either wear its City of Winnipeg license tag or have a legible tattoo or imbedded microchip that is registered with the Animal Services Agency.
+The Responsible Pet Ownership By-law requires that every cat over the age of six months must be licensed and must either wear its City of Winnipeg license tag or have a legible tattoo or imbedded microchip that is registered with the Animal Services Agency.
 Even pets that 'never leave the house' or property have a way of getting out through doors, gates, or windows that are accidentally left open.
 Also, a crisis situation like a flood or fire may cause your pet to flee the safety of your property.
 Having a license tag on its collar, and/or a registered microchip/tattoo, will help reunite your lost pet with you.

 The Responsible Pet Ownership By-law requires all cats over the age of six months to be sterilized unless a current license for an intact cat has been issued for the cat.
 It is recommended that your pet be spayed/neutered any time after the age of four months.
 For female cats, it is ideal to spay them before their first heat.

 Owners should consult with their veterinarian to arrange for their cat to be spayed or neutered.
 Low income families living in Winnipeg can apply for the Winnipeg Humane Society's SNAP program to get their cat spayed or neutered for around $30.
 Call 204-888-SNAP (7627) to see if you qualify.
 You will be required to provide proof of household income (most current income tax information for all occupants) or proof of social assistance in order to participate in SNAP.

 No - licenses are not required for cats/kittens that are living in a home temporarily.